mechPenSketch/Pausing/README.md

 ### Minor
 * Button style: Just text with arrow pointing at it when focused.
 * Take account to a key button having wrong NodePath or missing value.

-### Bugs to Fix
-* Improper focusing when mouse hovers over a button.

 ## Author
 * mechPenSketch